-Jersey has met all aspects of the terms of reference (OECD, 2021[3]) (ToR) for the calendar year 2020 (year in review), and no recommendations are made.
+Senegal has met all aspects of the terms of reference (OECD, 2021[3]) (ToR) for the calendar year 2020 (year in review) that can be met in the absence of rulings being issued in practice, and no recommendations are made.

-Jersey can legally issue four types of rulings within the scope of the transparency framework.
+Senegal can legally issue one type of ruling within the scope of the transparency framework.

-In practice, Jersey issued rulings within the scope of the transparency framework as follows:
+In practice, Senegal issued no rulings within the scope of the transparency framework.